Krishanti Kumaraswamy

-Krishanti Kumaraswamy (கிருஷாந்தி குமாரசுவாமி), also spelled Krishanthi Kumaraswamy, was a Tamil woman in Sri Lanka who was raped and murdered on 7 September 1996 by 6 Sri Lankan Army soldiers; the effort to bring her assailants to justice became a cause célèbre as a part of the protest against atrocities committed by the Sri Lankan Army during the Sri Lanka civil war.
+Krishanti Kumaraswamy (கிருஷாந்தி குமாரசுவாமி), also spelled Krishanthi Kumaraswamy, was a Tamil schoolgirl in Jaffna, Sri Lanka who was raped and murdered on 7 September 1996 by six Sri Lankan Army soldiers.
+The effort to bring her assailants to justice became a cause célèbre as a part of the protest against atrocities committed by the Sri Lankan Army during the Sri Lankan civil war.

 Background

-Krishanti Kumaraswamy was student of Chundikuli Girls High School doing her GCE Advanced Levelhaving earlier passed the Ordinary Level exam with seven distinctions Her mother Rasamma was the principal of Kaithady Maha Vithyalayam.Her father had died in 1984.Her elder sister Prashanthi was studying in Colombo.
-Pranavan her younger brother was student of St.Johns College Jaffna had given his G.C.E (O/L) exams.Her neighbor Kirupakaran had got married just 6 months ago.Her family lived in Kaithady.
+Krishanti Kumaraswamy was a student of Chundikuli Girls High School, studying GCE Advanced Level, after passing the Ordinary Level exam with seven distinctions.
+Her mother Rasamma, was the principal of Kaithady Maha Vithyalayam.
+Her father had died in 1984.
+Her elder sister Prashanthi was studying in Colombo.
+Pranavan, her younger brother, was a student of St. John's College, Jaffna had given his G.C.E (O/L) exams.
+Her family lived in Kaithady.